NETWAYS/gitlab-training/Basics/04_Revisions.md

 `git status` shows the current working tree status.
 Untracked files and changes (not) staged for commit.

-`git log` shows the commit history of the current branch.

-`git show` will print the last commit details.
-If you want to print a specific commit id, add it afterwards.

 `git diff` shows changes between the current working tree and the last commit.
 You can also compare specific commits.